BBC One Northern Ireland: History

 On 24 October 2012, an HD variation of BBC One Northern Ireland was launched, to coincide with the completion of the digital switchover process in Northern Ireland.
 On 18 November 2013, BBC One Northern Ireland HD was swapped with the SD channel on Sky's EPG for HD subscribers.

-The BBC One Northern Ireland branding is utilised from 6 am until the handover to the BBC News Channel with live continuity handled by a team of regional announcers who double up as playout directors.
-The channel's main competitor is UTV while also competing with RTÉ One, RTÉ 2 and Virgin Media One from the Republic of Ireland.
+The BBC One Northern Ireland branding is utilised from 6 am until late with live continuity handled by a team of regional announcers who double up as playout directors.
+The channel's main competitor is UTV while also competing with RTÉ One, RTÉ Two and Virgin Media One from the Republic of Ireland.
 Although BBC One NI and UTV are competitors, on the final night of UK digital switchover, BBC One NI and UTV joined forces for a special simulcast, The Magic Box, with Eamonn Holmes, celebrating 60 years of TV history.